EBISPOT/OLS-graphview/README.md

 - *visoptions:* The "visoptions" are the options that the visjs library offers to the user.
 Almost all options can be used and overwritten.
 However, some of the options are overwritten during plugin execution (Mainly options for the root nodes), they can be adjusted within the other option field (“network options”).
 If the visoption field is empty like in the example above (visoption={}), then the plugin is started with the default options.

-**NOTE: The easiest way to get the plugin up and running is to connecting to EBI's OLS webservice.
+**NOTE: The easiest way to get the plugin up and running is to connect it to EBI's OLS webservice.
 Check example 1 for more information.
 It is possible to use your own backend - however a certain structure is expected.
-So if you want to use your own backend, please read OLS - JSON structure**
+So if you want to use your own backend, please read the paragraph OLS - JSON structure**